MCDReforged/MCDReforged/docs/source/quick_start/introduction.rst

 Plugin System
 ~~~~~~~~~~~~~

-MCDR has a hot-reloadable plugin system.
-You don't need to shut down the server to update the plugins
+MCDR has a rich ecosystem of plugins from the community

+Meanwhile it's hot-reloadable that you don't need to shut down the server to update the plugins

 Compatibility
 ~~~~~~~~~~~~~